bgarcial/sentia-assessment/Documentation/README.md

 You have undertaken the task to design the future state of this environment in the public cloud.
 The solution needs to:

-be scalable and flexible.
+- Be scalable and flexible.
-be futureproof and expandable with new WordPress sites with minimal effort.
+- Be futureproof and expandable with new WordPress sites with minimal effort.

 #### 1.2.1.
 Part 1 - Transformation and Migration to the Public Cloud
-- Use control version system to IaC templates (*Azure Resource Manager templates will be used here*).
+- Use control version system to IaC templates (*Azure Resource Manager template was used here*).
 - Provide a design for the designated Azure architecture.
 - Provide ARM templates.
 - Everything else that you need to accompany your solution with based on your approach.